Contact(s): Melanie Alexander

 - If general education courses are completed at institutions other than Stanly Community College, official transcripts must be received in the SCC Admissions Office by the January 15th deadline.
-Credit will be given for BIO taken within the last 10 years, and CIS taken in the last 5 years.
-There are no other time limits on transfer courses at this time.
+Credit will be given for BIO taken within the last 10 years.
+There are no other time limits on transfer courses within the ADN program of study at this time.

 - There are no required scores for the TEAS test.
 It is used strictly as a ranking tool for applicants.
 TEAS prep courses are periodically offered through SCC’s continuing education division.
 Contact Holly Shaver at 704-991-0219 or firstname.lastname@example.org for upcoming prep course offerings.